Backpacking (hiking): Discrimination

 Backpacking has been a historically white male-dominated outdoor recreational activity.
 With official backpacks for the sport being patented since 1878, it is indicative of the demographics that the first backpack designed for and marketed towards women wasn't invented until 1979, over 100 years later.

-Backpacking was popularized in the 1960s after the passing of The Wilderness Act.
-Since then, the majority of backpackers have been young, white, men.
+Backpacking was popularized in the 1960s, in the US after the passing of The Wilderness Act.
+Since then, the majority of backpackers have been young, white, males.
 Studies surrounding the outdoor activity have reflected this.
 The effects on backpacking (hiking) on women wasn't studied until around 2004, and research is still lacking.